-A graduate student on probation who does not achieve good academic standing by the end of the regular semester following the term in which the cumulative GPA fell below 3.0 will be dismissed from the university.
+A graduate student on probation who does not achieve good academic standing by the end of the regular semester following the term in which the cumulative GPA fell below 3.00 will be dismissed from the university.

-Normally, graduate students who receive an F in a graduate course will not be allowed to continue in the program.
+Normally, graduate students who receive an F in a graduate course will not be allowed to continue in the university.

-Students who have been dismissed as a result of failing to meet the requirements of good standing or who receive an F in a graduate course may petition for re-enrollment.
+Students who have been dismissed as a result of failing to meet the requirements of good standing or who receive an F in a graduate course may petition for reinstatement.
+Students seeking to move to another graduate program must petition to the Director of Graduate and Undergraduate Programs.
 Petitions must be submitted to the Office of the Registrar.
 The Student Petition Form is available at www.aus.edu/registration.
 Petitions will be reviewed by the graduate program director, who will make a written recommendation to the appropriate dean.
 The dean will then provide a written recommendation and forward the petition to the Director of Graduate and Undergraduate Programs.
 Decisions regarding continuation in the program will be made by the Director of Graduate and Undergraduate Programs in consultation with the appropriate dean or appointed designee.